+The most iconic sight in Australia, Uluru or Ayers Rock sits in the heart of the red centre.
 “I wonder if you can climb it?”
-I said jokingly to Brian as we drove through the dusty Outback roads.
-I quickly flicked to the section on Uluru in the guide book and saw that you could climb Ayers Rock if the route was open.
+I said jokingly to Brian as we drove through the dusty Outback roads from Alice Springs.
+I quickly flicked to the section on Uluru-Kata Tjuta National Park in the guidebook and saw that you could, in fact, climb Uluru if the route was open.
 We didn’t expect to be able to climb Uluru as I’d seen plenty of pictures of the huge monolith itself, but never any from the top.
 “Wow, that would be pretty cool!”, we thought.

 View From the Top